Dz0nZ1/Travel_Agency_Prototype/README.md

 To set up and run the application, follow these steps:

-1. Install Xampp and MySQL.
+1. Install Xampp or install MySQL and Apache separately

 2. Configure your Apache settings to point the root of the htdocs to Travel_Agency_Prototype/public.